pololu/opt3101-arduino/README.md

   code if it fails.

 * `void resetAndWait()`<br>
-  Resets the OPT3101 and then waits for the INIT_LOAD_DONE to be 1.
+  Resets the OPT3101 and then waits for the INIT_LOAD_DONE bit to be 1.

 * `void writeReg(uint8_t reg, uint32_t value)`<br>
   Writes the given value to the an OPT3101 register.